 Q: Why isn't the severance plan included in the policies on the HR web?

-A: The Enron Corp Severance Plan is a benefit plan, not an HR policy.
+A: The Enron Corp Severance Pay Plan is a benefit plan, not an HR policy.
 There has been an empty space in that section of the HR policies for a few years; it is not related to the merger.